murtaja1/odoo_notes/README.md

 ## `SearchPanel`:

-### it's a side bar that's used to filter and search the records based on `many2one, selection` fields.
+### it's a sidebar that's used to filter and search the records based on `many2one, selection` fields.

 ```
 <searchpanel>